zippy1978/stark/docs/common-concepts.md

 A value of some type can be converted to antoher type using the *as* operator.

-Conversion is only supported on primary types and string, and only if the conversion does not cause a data loss:
+Conversion is only supported on primary types and ``string``, and only if the conversion does not cause a data loss:

 ```stark
 i: int